samuelejones/LiftoverSummstats/README.md

 to download the reference genomes to the script's directory.
 Each file is approximately 1Gb in size.

 ### 4. Edit the shell script and enter the commands and file locations (if needed)
-By default, the script assumes you will be using the LIFTOVER conda environment and will download the reference genomes to the same folder as the script.
+By default, the script assumes you will be using the `LIFTOVER` conda environment (provided) and that you download the reference genomes (`hg19.fa.gz` and `hg38.fa.gz`) to the same folder as the script.
 If either of these are not true, edit the `liftover_summstats.sh` script and
-- set the `loadcondaenv` and `unloadcondaenv` to the empty string (if not using the conda environment)
+- set the `loadcondaenv` and `unloadcondaenv` to the empty string (if not using the conda environment) or change the environment name (if using another environment containing all the required software)
 - set the location of the reference genomes in the respective `reffile19` and `reffile38` variables
 - set the Picard command in the `picardcmd` variable.
 If set to the empty string, the script will assume picard can be exected using the command `picard`.
-If your Picard executable is a .jar file, you can set the `picardcmd` variable to `java -jar /path/to/picard.jar` where `/path/to` describes the location of the `picard.jar` file
+If your Picard executable is a .jar file, you can set the `picardcmd` variable to `java -jar /path/to/picard.jar` where `/path/to/` describes the location of the `picard.jar` file.
-.

 ## Running the script
 Run the script with the help flag will print the script's usage: